 If you are up for more unique blends such as lemon meringue pie or blackcurrant macarons, here’s some coffee bean retailers that you can find online.

 Try Different Roasts

 Choosing a roast that is too dark or too light can hinder your transition to black coffee.
 Various shades of roasted coffee produce different tastes and the amount of caffeine.

 If your tastebuds are accustomed to milder and less bitter flavours, lighter roasts will make the cut.
-On the other hand, beans that have been roasted longer bring out its bold and rich flavours that tend to have a decadent chocolate quality.
+On the other hand, beans that have been roasted longer bring out their bold and rich flavours that tend to have a decadent chocolate quality.